DianaNerualNetwork/DianaNerualNetwork.github.io/_pages/about.md

 </div>
 </div> -->

-- [Invention Patent] - A Method for Indoor Scene Segmentation Based on Large Model Depth Map Generation
+- [Invention Patent] - A Method for Indoor Scene Segmentation Based on Large Model Depth Map Generation .
+- Wenjian Qin,**BingXiong**, Yue Peng.

 # 🎖 Honors and Awards
 - *2023.06* Awarded title of Outstanding graduates by Wuhan University of Technology